Module 1.1: FinOps Fundamentals & The Cloud Bill

 Summary

 Section titled “Summary”FinOps transforms cloud spending from an unpredictable cost center into a managed business driver.
-By following the Inform-Optimize-Operate lifecycle, implementing robust tagging, choosing the right pricing models, and tracking unit economics, teams can reduce cloud waste by 25-40% while maintaining — or even improving — the speed and agility that cloud provides.
+By following the Inform-Optimize-Operate lifecycle, implementing robust tagging, choosing the right pricing models, and tracking unit economics, teams can reduce cloud waste while maintaining — or even improving — the speed and agility that cloud provides.

 The key insight is that FinOps is not about spending less.
 It’s about spending better.
 A company that doubles its cloud bill while tripling its revenue has better FinOps than one that cuts spending 20% and stalls growth.